linkenthegreat/have_I_been_scammed/README.md

 # Scam Prevention Tool 🛡️

-This project is inspirec by Have I Been Pwned (https://haveibeenpwned.com/).
+This project is inspired by Have I Been Pwned (https://haveibeenpwned.com/).
 An open-source AI-powered web application to help the public detect and avoid fraud and scams.
 Built with **Google ADK** and **Gemini 2.5 Flash** for the "5-Day AI Agents Intensive Course with Google" capstone project.

 ## 🚀 Features